 The aim of the Trust was and remains “to promote research and education into Gut diseases”.
 In recognition of the fact that research and education into Gut diseases helps all New Zealanders in 2012 the Trust was renamed the Bowel and Liver trust.
 So much has been learnt in the last 6 years about Gut disease and it’s importance to overall health and well being that the Trust has now renamed as The Gut Foundation to emphasise the role this part of the body plays in our health.

-Since its inception the Trust has raised over one million dollars for combating Gut diseases including funding large research programs cutting edge equipment and grass roots patient support groups.
+Since its inception the Trust has raised over one and a half million dollars for combating Gut diseases including funding large research programs cutting edge equipment and grass roots patient support groups.
 With the ongoing support of the community, The Gut Foundation, can continue to educate for good Gut health, purchase equipment and help researchers here work toward solving these Gut diseases.

 Contact our GM Margaret Fitzgerald on 021 0241 3305 if you are interested in helping to bring better gut health services to your area.